 The Sea Turtle hospital is doing a lot of great things in South Padre Island!
-You can go to the hospital to check out the sea turtles they are currently rehabilitating or see their in house residence who were injured and can never go back out in the wild.
+You can go to the hospital to check out and see injured sea turtles that sea turtles they are currently rehabilitating or see their in-house residents who were injured and can never go back out in the wild.

 Definitely a must for anyone that loves turtles!